 If you do not agree to the transfer of your personal information outside Australia, please contact us via the details set out in Section 7 below.

 We have taken a number of physical, electronic and procedural steps to protect your personal information from misuse, interference, loss, unauthorised access, modification or disclosure.

 Unfortunately, no data transmission over the Internet can be guaranteed to be totally secure.

-6. Access to personal information
+6. Access to personal information and further rights

 Under the Australian Privacy Principles, you are entitled to have access to any personal information relating to you which we possess, except in some exceptional circumstances provided by law.
 You are also entitled to edit and correct such information if the information is inaccurate, out of date, incomplete, irrelevant or misleading.